 2.2.
 "Vehicle type" means a category of power-driven vehicles which do not differ in such essential engine and OBD system characteristics.

 2.3.
 "Vehicle family" means a manufacturer's grouping of vehicles which, through their design, are expected to have similar exhaust emission and OBD system characteristics.
 Each vehicle of this family shall have complied with the requirements of this Regulation as defined in Appendix 2 to this annex.

+[Editorial note: definitions 2.2. and 2.3. may need alignment with definition in paragraph 2 of this Regulation.]

 2.4.
 "Emission control system" means the electronic engine management controller and any emission-related component in the exhaust or evaporative system which supplies an input to or receives an output from this controller.